 Power of compounding—You may earn money on your contributions, your employer’s contributions, and any earnings that go back into your account, potentially generating more earnings.
 Over time, compounding can make a substantial difference.

-Tax savings now—Your contributions are taken out before taxes, if you’re making traditional contributions.
-That means your taxable income could be less, saving you money now.
+Tax savings now—Your contributions are taken out before taxes if you’re making traditional contributions, which means your taxable income could be less, saving you money now.
 There’s even a Saver’s Credit on income taxes for lower-income employees.

 Tax savings later—Your retirement plan savings grow tax deferred, so your money and any earnings aren’t taxed until withdrawal, ideally at retirement, when your tax rate is lower.3

-Getting an early start can have a significant impact on the growth of your savings down the road.
-But it’s also important to realize that it’s never too late to begin.
+Getting an early start can have a significant impact on the growth of your savings down the road, but it’s also important to remember that it’s never too late to start saving!

 The content of this document is for general information only and is believed to be accurate and reliable as of the posting date, but may be subject to change.
 It is not intended to provide investment, tax, or legal advice (unless otherwise indicated).
 Please consult your own independent advisor as to any investment, tax, or legal statements made herein.